prometheus/docs/content/docs/concepts/metric_types.md

 ## Counter

 A _counter_ is a cumulative metric that represents a single numerical value that only ever goes up.
-That implies that it cannot be used to count items whose number can also go down, e.g. the number of currently running goroutines.
+A counter is typically used to count requests served, tasks completed, errors occurred, etc. Counters should not be used to expose current counts of items whose number can also go down, e.g. the number of currently running goroutines.
+Use gauges for this use case.
-Those "counts" are represented by gauges.

-A counter is typically used to count requests served, tasks completed, errors occurred, etc.

-Client library usage documentation for counters:
+See the client library usage documentation for counters:

    * [Go](http://godoc.org/github.com/prometheus/client_golang/prometheus#Counter)
    * [Java](https://github.com/prometheus/client_java/blob/master/client/src/main/java/io/prometheus/client/metrics/Counter.java)